luismiguelbarruco/BasicRenderHTML/README.md

 # Basic render HTML without framework

 Consider that if you are rendering small amounts of content, you may want to use html, javascript and DOM Api without any other tools.
-This simple example, demostrate tree approaches to render html
+This simple example, demostrate three approaches to render html

 ## Rendering with innerHTML
 ```html